31st October 2019

-Many Scouting or Girlguiding branches hold a community bonfire or firework display with lots of attendees.
+Many Scouting branches hold a community bonfire or firework display with lots of attendees.
 This can be incredible fun, but are often costly as well as requiring a great deal of risk assessing for not just the youngsters, but the whole community.

 To save on most of the risk assessments, you could attend a display hosted by your local council or another organisation where they already have regulations in place.
 Going to a larger, organised display has been proven to result in less injuries than a smaller, independent display.